rabbitmq/rabbitmq-oauth2-tutorial/README.md

  - and `rabbit_monitor:rabbit_monitor`

 Go to http://localhost:15672 and login using any of those two users.

-> TL;DR the user displayed by the management ui is not the user name but `rabbitmq_client` which is the identity of RabbitMQ to work on half of the user

 This is a token issued by UAA for the `rabbit_admin` user thru the redirect flow we just saw above.
 It was signed with the symmetric key.